Adriaan Fokker: Career

 In 1917, after his military service during World War I, Fokker returned to Leiden University as an assistant to Hendrik Lorentz and Paul Ehrenfest.
 In 1921, he became a physics teacher at the Gymnasium of Delft, and in 1923 was appointed Professor of Applied Physics at Technische Hoogeschool Delft.
-In 1928, he succeeded Lorentz as Curator of the Physical Cabinet at Teylers Museum in Harlem, a position he held until his retirement in 1955.
+In 1928, he succeeded Lorentz as Curator of the Physical Cabinet at Teylers Museum in Haarlem, a position he held until his retirement in 1955.

 Fokker made several contributions to special relativity, and some less well-known contributions to general relativity, particularly in the area of geodetic precession, the phenomena of precession of a freely falling gyroscope in a gravitational field.
 Also absorber theory of electrodynamics.

 Fokker began to study music theory during the Second World War, when Leiden University was closed; partly this was due to a desire to convince the Nazis he would be of no use to the war effort, and partly it was a response to reading the work of Christiaan Huygens on the 31 equal temperament.